LukeGoule/OpenDream/README.md

 # OpenDream

 OpenDream is an open source "dream machine" written in C++, utilising DirectX 10 and ImGui to produce strange, almost fully psychedelic effects in your vision.
+The current belief is that waves somewhere between 8hz and 15hz can stimulate a hypnagogic state within the mind, leading to the brain producing patterns not too dissimilar to what may be seen when suddenly waking up from light sleep.
+To learn more about what a dream machine is see: https://en.wikipedia.org/wiki/Dreamachine.

 ## Getting Started